sanotfound/threat-lab/README.md

 **This is not** a list of threats. **It is not a copy** of MITRE ATT&CK.
 Every analysis here involves source cross-referencing, explicit mapping to industry frameworks, and documented limitations.

+**It is also not** a red-team or offensive-tooling portfolio.
+The hands-on practice here is scoped and purpose-bound, see [How Practice and Analysis Relate](#how-practice-and-analysis-relate).

 ---